bencravens/cal/README.md

 # cal
-Command line google calendar clone.
+Command line google calendar.
 Plan your week from the command line!